U.S. judge confirms Berkshire Hathaway unit's 643 million euro award against German pipemaker

 Greg Abel, a Berkshire vice chairman, said at the Omaha, Nebraska-based conglomerate’s May 2 annual meeting that Precision’s defense contract business remained “very sound and strong.”

-The case is Precision Castparts Corp et al v Schultz Holdings GmbH & Co, U.S. District Court, Southern District of New York, No. 20-03029.
+The case is Precision Castparts Corp et al v Schulz Holdings GmbH & Co, U.S. District Court, Southern District of New York, No. 20-03029.

 Reporting by Jonathan Stempel in New York; Editing by Richard Pullin